-To Kill A Mockingbird Book Review: a Principled Lawyer Must Stand for Justice
+To Kill A Mockingbird (1960) Book Review: a Principled Lawyer Must Stand for Justice

-Last updated on March 22nd, 2023 at 04:04 pm
+Last updated on June 15th, 2024 at 05:08 pm

-To Kill a Mockingbird is a novel written by American novelist Lee Harper.
 It’s one of the best must-read novels based mostly on racial discrimination between coloured and white people.
 It shows how racial prejudices of white people accorded them with supremacy over the Negroes.
-Just because of colour privilege and majority approval the Jury of Maycomb country indicted an innocent man to a first-degree crime.
+Just because of colour privilege and majority approval, the Jury of Maycomb country indicted an innocent man for a first-degree crime.

 To Kill a Mockingbird revolves around the Maycomb County of America.
 Looks like an autobiographical, it is a thorough narration of the daily happenings of the County by two siblings: a brother and sister, Jem and his sister, Scout Finch.
 Scout is the one who describes the whole novel, from their neighbours’ daily chores, their friend Dill, their father’s profession, the Sheriff of the county, the oppressive neighbour Radley family and the deplorable condition of the black people.